Are you preparing your goat herd for winter by studying up on winter goat care?

 If you do build a shelter, such as a small building, needs to be secure.
 The winter shelter should face south out of the blowing snow and wind.
 EXCEPT when does are kidding.
 Then, type of shelter does matter.
 Shelter needs to be much warmer, maybe even enclosed.

 Newborn, wet baby goat kids can’t handle temperatures less than 40 degrees Fahrenheit.
-You should really provide the warmest shelter possible or access to an enclosed building with heating lamps for newborn baby goat kids.
+You should really provide the warmest shelter possible or access to an enclosed building with heating unit for goats for newborn baby goat kids.

 For the most part, goat will adjust to the Winter cold very well.
 But some goats just can’t handle themselves in the wintertime cold.
 For reasons unknown, they don’t eat enough calories or maintain the nutrition they need to maintain their body condition score.
 And what happens is, they could make themselves sick.